Siemens announces initiative with JCC, area business leaders

-OLEAN — Siemens Energy and SUNY Jamestown Community College are teaming with workforce and economic development leaders in a program to retrain fossil energy workers and support clean energy startups.
+OLEAN, N.Y. — Siemens Energy and SUNY Jamestown Community College are teaming with workforce and economic development leaders in a program to retrain fossil energy workers and support clean energy startups..

 The initial idea for the program was proposed by Siemens in response to the company’s plans to reduce operations in Olean by July 2022.